 When you open a 529 plan, you set aside money specifically for your child’s education; this specific type of account has some clear tax advantages over other savings.
-Once your son or daughter is ready for school, the money you contributed plus the interest you’ve grown can be used to pay for college.
+Once your child is ready for school, the money you contributed plus the interest you’ve grown can be used to pay for college.

-The Free Application for Federal Student Aid (FAFSA) is the application used by families to apply for Federal aid for college, including grants, loans and work-study funding.
-FAFSA is managed by the United States Department of Education and provides over $150 billion to college students every year.
+The Free Application for Federal Student Aid (FAFSA) is the application used by families to apply for federal aid for college, including grants, loans, and work-study funding.
+FAFSA is managed by the United States Department of Education and provides over $112 billion to college students every year.

 You should complete the FAFSA even if you are not sure you qualify for a Federal grant or loan.
 Most colleges and entities use this standardized form to determine scholarships as well as financial aid.

 Once your FAFSA is complete, you’ll know the amount of money your family is expected to contribute towards your child’s education.
 That figure called the “Expected Family Contribution,” or EFC, is used to determine how much aid your child will receive.
 The aid available to you will depend on the cost of attending (COA) the school you have chosen.